 3) Over $1,000,000 in fraud was reported by one victim.
 Her Social Security number had been fraudulently used since she was 9, with open accounts.

 What could this mean for your child?
 As your little one says her first words, starts his first day of school, and applies for college, a thief could be talking on a new cell phone, starting a new line of credit, and applying for a mortgage – all using your child’s Social Security Number.

-To best protect your little ones, check your child’s identity with ChildScan as soon as you get their newly-minted Social Security card.
-Don’t write down the number anywhere, but lock it in a safe place to keep from peering eyes and unwanted attention.
+To best protect your little ones, don’t write down their newly-minted Social Security card number anywhere, but lock it in a safe place to keep from peering eyes and unwanted attention.